grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-Simplistic as it is, the example shows one important thing.
+This design is a bit simplistic, but never mind.
+Its role is to make a certain point.
 Whoever the `recipient` is, it is expected to report error by returning a value of `-1`.
 Otherwise, the `Sender` (which is explicitly checking for this value) will not be able to react to the error situation appropriately.
-Similarly, if there is no error, the recipient must not report this using `-1`, because if it does, the `Sender` will be mistakenly recognize this as error.
+Similarly, if there is no error, the recipient must not report this by returning `-1`, because if it does, the `Sender` will be mistakenly recognize this as error.
 So for example this implementation of `Recipient`, although implementing the interface required by `Sender`, is wrong, because it does not behave as `Sender` expects it to:

 {lang="csharp"}
 ~~~